The Spouse / Mate / Partner of the Narcissist

 In extreme cases the wayward partner internalizes and accepts the harsh judgment of her significant other.
 This can lead to major depressive episodes, psychotic disorders, and suicide.

-The tendency to remain in bad relationships -
+The tendency to remain in bad

-top of traumatic bonding and a fused relationship.
+it on top of traumatic bonding and a fused relationship.

 We throw good money after bad just because “we are already invested” in a project.
 We watch an atrocious movie to the end because we have already spent an hour doing so.
 We eat food we have ordered even if it sucks.
 We keep clothes we never wear because we have paid for them.
 It is a particularly pernicious brand of loss aversion (proclivity to avoid waste).
 This utterly irrational behavior is motivated by malignant optimism: overestimation of the probabilities of positive outcomes if we just keep going or do something differently.

 We are also afraid to look foolish if we admit to having made the wrong decisions consistently (“narcissistic injury”).
 We sometimes feel responsible and guilty for having made these decisions in the first place.

 Of course the rational thing to do is to cut your losses and abandon the dysfunctional relationship.
 But - divorce statistics aside - surprisingly few do so in time.
 The results?
 Wrecked marriages, hateful exes, bruised children, and crumbling enterprises.

 Observations on the Dyadic Dynamics of the Narcissist